-Please note that almost all properties listed on this website fall into two broad categories: Nature Preserves (protected and owned by GTRLC) and Natural Areas (protected by GTRLC but owned by various units of government).
+Please note that almost all properties listed on this website fall into three broad categories: nature preserves and sanctuaries, which are protected and owned by GTRLC, and natural areas that are protected by GTRLC but owned by various government units.

-While open to the public, GTRLC-owned preserves are privately owned.
-If you plan to hunt on one of our nature preserves, please obtain a hunting license that is approved for Private Land use when applicable, this specification only applies for certain hunting licenses and seasons.
-See the Michigan DNR’s hunting guides here for specifications on what licenses and seasons require a private land distinction.
+Although GTRLC-owned preserves and sanctuaries are open to the public, they remain privately owned.
+If you plan to hunt on one of our properties, please obtain a hunting license approved for private land use, when applicable.
+This requirement applies to certain hunting licenses and seasons.
+You can check the Michigan DNR’s hunting guides here for details about which licenses and seasons require a private land distinction.

-Please contact us directly at (231) 929-7911 if you have any questions, notice a maintenance need or witness an inappropriate activity taking place on a preserve.
+If you have any questions, notice a maintenance issue or witness inappropriate activity on a preserve, please contact us directly at (231) 929-7911.

 Permitted Activities on GTRLC Preserves: